vilas897/Compiler-Design-Projects/README.md

 # Compiler-Design-Projects
-A repository for projects related to Compiler Design - Lexical Analyser, Parser, Semantic Checker and ICG for a C - like language completed as a part of the Compiler Design Course (CO351) at NITK Surathkal
+A repository for projects related to Compiler Design - Lexical Analyser, Parser, Semantic Checker and ICG for a C - like language completed as a part of the Compiler Design Lab Course (CO351) at NITK Surathkal

 ## Team Members
  - Vilas M, 15CO153
- - Akhil Udathu, 15CO206
+ - Akhil Udathu, 15CO203